Nobusuke Kishi: Release of war criminals

 Like many of his fellow conservatives in Japan, Kishi believed that Japan's war in Asia and the Pacific had been a war not of aggression but of self-defense, and thus that the treatment of himself and his colleagues as "war criminals" was unjustified and merely an example of victor's justice.
-As Prime Minister, he pressured the Eisenhower administration into expediting the release of convicted Class B and Class C war criminals.
+As prime minister, he pressured the Eisenhower administration into expediting the release of convicted Class B and Class C war criminals.
 He also sought to commemorate executed Class A war criminals.
-In 1960, Kishi was involved in dedicating, on Mount Sangane in Aichi prefecture, a headstone to General Tojo and six other military leaders executed after the Tokyo war crimes trial, marking their grave as that of "the seven patriots who died for their country."
+In 1960, Kishi was involved in dedicating, on Mount Sangane in Aichi prefecture, a headstone to General Tojo and six other military leaders executed after the Tokyo war crimes trial, marking their grave as that of "the seven patriots who died for their country".

-Connections to Unification Church
+Connections to the Unification Church

 Beginning in the mid-1960s, Kishi developed connections to the Unification Church (UC, sometimes known as the "Moonies") in Japan.
 The sect shared Kishi's commitment to anti-communism and enjoyed protection from prosecution by the LDP.
-Kishi was publicly known as a friend of the sect’s leader Sun Myung Moon (1920-2012).
+Kishi was publicly known as a friend of the sect's leader Sun Myung Moon (1920–2012).
 Their headquarters in Japan was built “on land in Tokyo once owned by Kishi."
-When Moon was convicted and jailed for tax evasion in the United States, Kishi wrote a letter asking President Ronald Reagan correct the "injustice" and release Moon.
-At this point, the UC's forcible recruitment of young people in Japan had already become an anti-social problem, but Kishi evaluated the leader of the cult as "sincere and valuable."
+When Moon was convicted and jailed for tax evasion in the United States, Kishi wrote a letter asking President Ronald Reagan to correct the "injustice" and release Moon.
+At this point, the UC's forcible recruitment of young people in Japan had already garnered attention as a societal problem, but Kishi evaluated the leader of the cult as "sincere and valuable."
 The relationship between the Kishi and Abe families and the UC was maintained even after that.
 The LDP/UC cooperation has carried on until the present day.

+Tetsuya Yamagami, the suspect in the assassination of Kishi's grandson Shinzo Abe, blamed the UC for his family's financial problems and his older brother's death from neglected leukemia, holding a grudge against the group.
+Researching the church's connections to Abe in the months before the attack, he blamed Abe and Kishi for spreading the church's influence in Japan.